 Our Project

-A place for the community - a place to transform local dementia care and support in West Berkshire
+A place for the community - a place to transform local dementia support

-Transformational Dementia Care in the heart of West Berkshire
+Transformational dementia support in the heart of our community

 Can you help us transform dementia support in West Berkshire?
 Click on the link below to make a donation